-How You Feel is Data®: Our bodies have a lot to tell us, if we take the time to listen.
+Learn to observe the connections between what you eat and how you feel so that you can find your best health.
+Our bodies have a lot to tell us, if we take the time to listen.
 Learning to make connections between how foods affect our bodies and brains is an important step toward living a healthier life.
 It’s important to slow down and notice subtle cues that the food we are eating may or may not be supporting our needs and our health.
 This is also known as a mindful approach to eating.

-Biological Individuality: Different factors may affect our health and digestion, including the microbiome, genetics, environmental exposures, lifestyle, and nutritional status.
+Your body, brain and biology are all unique to YOU.
+Learn which foods and way of eating are best for you.
+Different factors may affect our health and digestion, including the microbiome, genetics, environmental exposures, lifestyle, and nutritional status.
 In order to see connections between food, mood and health, we encourage personal experiments and to pay attention to how certain foods make you feel.
 We do not make assumptions about what food or diet is right for YOU or what style of eating is healthiest (except to avoid processed food).

-Developing a Taste for Healthy Food: We understand that acquiring new taste buds requires a plan and support.
+Get encouragement with preparing whole foods while developing new tastes along the way.
+We understand that acquiring new taste buds requires a plan and support.
 Palate development is the process of acquiring the desire to eat healthy, whole foods and lessening the grip that processed foods may have on your taste preferences.

 Be part of an intentional community, make connections, and give and receive support.